1. Policy statement

 - Adhere to your venue’s safeguarding policy, diversity and inclusion policy, rules and regulations

 - Provide emergency contact details and any relevant information about your child including medical history

 Reporting a Safeguarding Concern within the Tennis Environment

-Next Policy Review: April 2023 (or earlier if there is a change in legislation)
+This Policy is reviewed every two years (or earlier if there is a change in national legislation).